proof-ladders/proof-ladders.github.io/protocols_src.md

 ### Pi-calculus style

-To model agents, a pi-calculus dialect makes us write in an imperative programing style, with `let` bindings, conditional branchings, but also add two commands for network interactions, `in(c,x)` and `out(c,t)`, which models receiving a value over the network and binding it to variable `x` or sending out value `t` on the network.
+To model agents, a pi-calculus dialect makes us write in an imperative programming style, with `let` bindings, conditional branchings, but also add two commands for network interactions, `in(c,x)` and `out(c,t)`, which models receiving a value over the network and binding it to variable `x` or sending out value `t` on the network.
 The value `c` is meant to model